-A number of studies have found a citation advantage of open-access publications over their closed-access counterparts (c.f.
-Piwowar et al., 2018), with the implication that having access to articles makes them easier to read, download and ultimately more likely to be cited.
-If this were true, we would expect that restricting access to a set of articles would have the opposite effect, i.e. reduce their ability to be cited.
-We therefore aimed to investigate the effect of Elsevier access restrictions on DEAL researchers citing behaviour, using a set of 16,919,143 references (DOI-DOI links) from articles authored by DEAL researchers (limited to articles where the first and last author was at a DEAL institution, and articles that contained more than a single reference: see previous "Methods" section for details).
+A number of studies have found a citation advantage of OA publications over their closed-access counterparts (cf. Piwowar, Priem et al., 2018 or Fraser, Momeni et al., 2020), with the implication that having access to articles makes them easier to read and download and ultimately more likely to be cited.
+If this were true, we would expect that restricting access to a set of articles would have the opposite effect (i.e., reduce their ability to be cited).
+We therefore aimed to investigate the effect of Elsevier access restrictions on DEAL researchers' citing behavior, using a set of 16,298,286 references (DOI-DOI links) from articles authored by DEAL researchers (limited to articles where the first and last author was at a DEAL institution, articles that contained more than a single reference, and articles not from the ACS: See Section 2 for details).